-“Morrison, can you hear me?” they asked, but the teen didn’t respond, trembling in their hold.
-A girl student called out, “His lips are purple!”
+The teacher sat Morrison up in his seat and pat his cheek.
+"Morrison, can you hear me?" they asked, but the teen didn't respond, trembling in their hold.
+A girl student called out, "His lips are purple!"

-“Hey!” the man greeted, smiling.
-“Third day’s the charm!”
+"Hey!" the man greeted, smiling.
+"Third day's the charm."

 "Did I see an ambulance here?" he asked.
 Daniel shrugged.